gekapakos/Digital-Systems-Lab-Lab2-UART/README.md

 2. Open in Vivado.
 3. Synthesize, implement, and generate bitstreams for each part.
 4. Program the Nexys A7-100T and verify with testbenches.

-## Conclusion
-The UART system was successfully implemented, achieving reliable asynchronous transfer of four 8-bit symbols.
-The baud rate controller ensured synchronization, while the Tx and Rx modules handled serialization, sampling, and error checking effectively, meeting all lab objectives.